 It may not come as a surprise—to those who know me, at least—that I'd made many changes during construction, and will likely continue to do so even after I've "finished" my home and moved in.
 Here's an overview of some of the bigger changes I made along the way.

 Without question, the roof saw the biggest changes of the entire project.
-Even after I'd begun framing the garage, I was still going to use my architect's "reversed facing shed roof" design (shown in Blueprint versus As-Built).
+Even after I'd nearly finished framing the garage, I was still going to use my architect's "reversed facing shed roof" design (shown in Blueprint vs. As-Built).
 As I worked through the framing challenge in my head, I came to the conclusion that it would be more trouble than it was worth to build that way, and I switched to a simple gable roof with a 12:1 pitch, which was far easier to build.
 I was only going to use gable roofs on the top and bottom levels; the middle level would be a short shed roof, and I started building it that way, as seen in the 21 April 2017 photo below left, showing the header board and rafter hangers in place.

 However, I began to sense that the shed roof didn't fit with the rest of the new roof lines.
 After making some pencil sketches, I confirmed that it looked odd, almost like a mistake.
 So, a week later I'd torn out what I'd started, and began building another 12:1 gable roof (above right), which nicely unified the appearance of the house.